-Mindfulness Group Therapy Exercises
+Mindfulness Exercises & Activities

 Mindfulness can be a valuable tool in working with individuals and in groups.
 It’s a core piece of dialectical behavioral therapy (DBT), and there are many Western psychologists adopting mindfulness-based practices for helping their clients rest in the present moment.
 There is a growing body of research to suggest mindfulness-based group therapy can benefit clients in a number of ways.
 Here are a few mindfulness exercises you can do with your groups that we’ve found helpful.
 To get clear step-by-step instructions, check out our guide above.
 To learn more about mindfulness meditation, you can read our post Mindfulness vs. Meditation.